la-robson/mini-stockmarket-prediction-proj/basic_data_cleaning/README.md

 # Basic Data Cleaning

 ## Introduction:
-This is an investigation into methods that could be used to fill missing data values in a dataset with a time and locaation data asocciated with the data of interest.
+This is an investigation into methods that could be used to fill missing data values in a dataset with time and location data asocciated with the data of interest.
 The methods tested below are very basic, and are intended to be used as a starting point that can be built upon and tailored to a specific dataset.
 Four methods were tested:
  - Baseline
    - Mean temperature value replaces all missing values
  - Chronological